EdmundLeex/asteroid-js/Readme.md

 all the records.

 #### Ranking System
-An ambitious ranking system datastructure is under development.
+An ambitious ranking system data structure is under development.
 It aims to handle large number of records and yield accurate ranking.

 A N-nary tree structure will be implemented.
 This can provide O(log n) time